braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium_audience_stream.md

 View the summary of the connector you created.
 If you would like to modify your chosen options, select **Back** to edit or **Finish** to complete.

-Your connector now displays in the list of connectors on your Tealium home page.
+Your connector is now displayed in the list of connectors on your Tealium home page.

 Make sure to **Save / Publish** your connector once finished.
 The actions you configured will now fire when the trigger connections are met.